California Institute of the Arts: History

 During the search for a President from 1987–1988, Nicholas England, the then dean of the School of Music, served as Acting President.
 In the fall of 1988, Steven D. Lavine, then the Assistant Program Director for the Arts and Humanities of the Rockefeller Foundation, was appointed president.
-By the time Lavine started his tenure CalArts had developed a structural deficit of 16%, and during his time in office, Lavine grew enrollment and increased tuition significantly while remaining within the existing square footage of the campus, and in 2003 added the Roy & Edna Disney CalArts Theatre, part of the Los Angeles Music Center's new Walt Disney Concert Hall project, to the operations of the Institute.
+By the time Lavine started his tenure, CalArts had developed a structural deficit of 16%, and during his time in office, Lavine grew enrollment and increased tuition significantly while remaining within the existing square footage of the campus.
+In 2003, he added the Roy & Edna Disney CalArts Theatre, part of the Los Angeles Music Center's new Walt Disney Concert Hall project, to the operations of the Institute.

 Seven years into his tenure, President Lavine navigated the 1994 Northridge Earthquake, which closed the main building in Valencia at the start of the spring semester.
 Classes were held in rental party tents on the 60 acre grounds, and alternate teaching locations were scattered miles apart around Los Angeles County.
 The building was "red tagged" and not allowed to be used until millions of dollars of repairs were performed.
 Under the advisement of James Haire of American Conservatory Theater, Lavine was able to allocate emergency funding from Federal Emergency Management Agency.
 This funding provided the bulk of the financial assistance for structural repairs due to seismic activity.
-Additionally, private donations supported with aesthetic renovations of curated spaces in the building.
-CalArts reopened its doors to its Valencia campus in the fall 1994 semester.
+Additionally, private donations supported aesthetic renovations of curated spaces in the building.
+CalArts reopened the doors to its Valencia campus in the fall 1994 semester.

 On June 24, 2015, Lavine announced he would step down as president in May 2017, after 29 years in the position.
-After an 18-month search (which included over 500 candidates), Board Chair Tim Disney and the CalArts board of trustees announced on December 13, 2016, that Ravi S. Rajan, then the dean of the School of the Arts at the State University of New York at Purchase, was unanimously selected as president, to begin in June 2017.
+After an 18-month search (which included over 500 candidates), Board Chair Tim Disney and the CalArts board of trustees announced on December 13, 2016, that Ravi S. Rajan, then the dean of the School of the Arts at the State University of New York at Purchase, was unanimously selected as president to begin in June 2017.

-Over the years, the institute has developed experimental interdisciplinary laboratories through extramural funding such as the CHANEL Center for Artists and Technology; the Center for Integrated Media; and the Cotsen Center for Puppetry.
+Over the years, the institute has developed experimental interdisciplinary laboratories through extramural funding such as the CHANEL Center for Artists and Technology, the Center for Integrated Media, and the Cotsen Center for Puppetry.